- Know the benefits of resistance exercise.

 Before resistance training, warm-ups are recommended.
 Both general and specific warm-ups are good ideas to warm up the muscles and ligaments while also increasing muscle force production.

 After a training session, the cooldown should be enough to allow the heart rate and body temperature to return to baseline.

-The cooldown should ideally have some flexibility training to help with the range of motion after resistance training.
+After resistance training, the cooldown should ideally have some flexibility training to help with the range of motion.

 The fitness industry is well known for its ingenuity in creating new types of exercise equipment.

 Some equipment will train single movement patterns or groups of muscles, while others are multifunctional.

 No matter the trained part, the equipment will be one of these four categories: Constant, Variable, Accommodating, or Static.